 According to Psychology Today, animal-assisted therapy is “a therapeutic intervention that incorporates animals…into the treatment plan…to enhance and complement the benefits of traditional therapy.”
 Animal-assisted treatment is typically used in conjunction with (and not as a replacement for) talk therapies.
-Thus far, it has been associated with positive outcomes for people coping with depression, schizophrenia, addiction, behavioral issues, autism, and myriad other concerns.
+Thus far, it has been associated with positive outcomes for depression, schizophrenia, addiction, behavioral issues, and more.

 As much as we wish we could share a picture of a dog scribbling clinical notes in an office, that’s not quite what happens in an animal-assisted therapy session.
 That being said, this type of intervention can take a variety of forms, several of which we’ll review here.

 Emotional Support and Therapy Animals

 Two popular forms of animal-assisted therapy are the use of an “emotional support” or “therapy” animals, which tend to live with or near the humans they’re “treating.”
 Emotional support and therapy animals are similar: they both provide comfort and socialization to people coping with mental illnesses or living in places where therapeutic interactions may be particularly beneficial, like retirement homes or rehabilitation facilities.
 However, while almost any creature can be designated a therapy animal, to be considered an emotional support animal, your pet will need a letter from a physician.